Thursday, 9 January 2025

 胡椒 hú jiāo / “non-Han-Chinese pepper” is peppercorn, again identifiable as non-Han Chinese originally from the prefix 胡 hú.

-胡豆 hú dòu / “non-Han-Chinese bean” is broad bean (蚕豆 cán dòu / “silkworm bean”), again not from China originally.
+胡豆 hú dòu / “non-Han-Chinese bean” is broad bean (蚕豆 cán dòu / “silkworm bean”), again not from China originally (but S.W.Asia and N.Africa, according to Google).

 胡说 hú shuō / “non-Han-Chinese to-speak” = to talk nonsense